Death toll from Afghanistan's quake rises to 1,150 people

 Aid organizations like the local Red Crescent and World Food Program have stepped in to assist the most vulnerable families with food and other emergency needs like tents and sleeping mats in Paktika province, the epicenter of the earthquake, and neighboring Khost province.

 Still, residents appeared to be largely on their own to deal with the aftermath as their new Taliban-led government and the international aid community struggle to bring in help.
+The shoddy mountain roads leading to the affected areas were made worse by damage and rain.
 Villagers have been burying their dead and digging through the rubble by hand in search of survivors.

 The Taliban director of the state-run Bakhtar News Agency said Friday the death toll had risen to 1,150 people from previous reports of 1,000 killed.
 Abdul Wahid Rayan said at least 1,600 people were injured.